SocketDev/action/README.md

 ## Usage

-### Socket Firewall
+### Socket Firewall: Free

-Downloads and installs the Socket Firewall in your GitHub Action job, making it available to use in subsequent steps.
+Downloads and installs [Socket Firewall: Free](https://github.com/SocketDev/sfw-free) in your GitHub Action job, making it available to use in subsequent steps.

 ```yaml
 on: push